 An alternative to mineral oil would be fractionated coconut oil (not to be mistaken with coconut oil)

 Use Mevell Cutting Board Oil and apply a coat with a dry cloth or our oil applicator that leaves no mess and is super handy.
 Let it sit for an hour until the oil has soaked into the wood.
 Then, continue applying coats as necessary, allowing for drying in between.
 Usually, one good coating is enough, but another coat might be a good idea if you skipped a few good months.

 Once the oil has soaked in, apply a coat of conditioner. (optional step) This provides an extra seal for the board's surface, giving it maximum protection and lustre.

 WHEN MORE IS NEEDED – HOW TO REFINISH A CUTTING BOARD

 In conclusion, keeping your wooden cutting board clean and properly maintained is essential for safety and longevity.
-By following the simple steps we've outlined in this guide, you can ensure that your cutting board stays in good condition for many years to come.
-From scraping off food debris and washing with mild soap and warm water to disinfecting with vinegar, baking soda, or bleach, you can keep your cutting board safe for your family and prolong its life.
-It's also essential to use separate cutting boards for raw meats and fish to avoid cross-contamination and prolong the life of your cutting boards.
-So remember, a little effort goes a long way in keeping your wooden cutting board in top condition.
+By following the simple steps we've outlined in this guide, you can ensure that your board stays in good condition for many years to come.
+From scraping off food debris and washing with mild soap and warm water to disinfecting with vinegar, baking soda, or bleach, you can keep your board safe for your family and prolong its life.
+It's also essential to use separate cutting boards for meats and fish to avoid cross-contamination and prolong the life of your cutting boards.
+So remember, a little effort goes a long way in keeping your board in top condition.